SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2018-09-30-building-an-rpg-with-unity-2018-a-review.markdown

 [![clip_image007](/Images/wordpress/2018/09/clip_image007_thumb.jpg "clip\_image007")](/Images/wordpress/2018/09/clip_image007.jpg)

-I really hate giving negative reviews and worse when you know who wrote the book, but sadly I just ca not recommend this as a game development book.&nbsp; It is an excellent game theory book and concept design, so if you are looking in to figuring out how to design an RPG game, this book will suit you well.
+I really hate giving negative reviews and worse when you know who wrote the book, but sadly I just ca not recommend this as a game development book.
+It is an excellent game theory book and concept design, so if you are looking in to figuring out how to design an RPG game, this book will suit you well.

 Sadly, the book just does not have a target audience in mind and if it had been just about theory and some highlights of implementation it would have fared better.